todogroup/todogroup.org/content/en/faq.md

 ### Public communication channels

 * **Public meetings:** [Public meetings](https://community.linuxfoundation.org/todo-group/) are open to **everyone involved in the OSPO industry,** from TODO Members to external organizations, foundations or any other industry partners.
 The TODO Group currently hosts OSPOlogy as the general meeting, but we are expecting to add new working areas in the near future.
-Everyone is more than welcome to contribute to OSPOlogy planning, upcomming topics and guest proposals: https://github.com/todogroup/ospology/tree/main/meetings
+Everyone is more than welcome to contribute to OSPOlogy planning, upcoming topics and guest proposals: https://github.com/todogroup/ospology/tree/main/meetings

-* **Public TODO slack channel:** [TODO Slack](https://slack.todogroup.org/) channel is a great place to great place to introduce to the community and say hi!
+* **Public TODO slack channel:** [TODO Slack](https://slack.todogroup.org/) channel is a great place to introduce yourself to the community and say hi!

 * **OSPO Newsletters:** Stay up to date in Open Source Program Office (OSPO) trends: https://www.getrevue.co/profile/osponews